official-stockfish/Stockfish/README.md

 ## Compiling Stockfish yourself from the sources

-Stockfish has support for 32 or 64-bit CPUs, certain hardware instructions, big-endian machines such as Power PC, and other platforms.
+Stockfish has support for 32 or 64-bit CPUs, big-endian machines such as Power PC, and other platforms.

 On Unix-like systems, it should be easy to compile Stockfish directly from the source code with the included Makefile in the folder